-Newcastle considering Emery and Howe
+Emery leading contender for Newcastle job

-Newcastle United: Unai Emery and Eddie Howe in contention for manager post
+Newcastle United: Unai Emery leading contender for vacant manager post

 Last updated on .From the section Newcastle

-Villarreal head coach Unai Emery and former Bournemouth boss Eddie Howe are in contention to become Newcastle's new manager.
+Emery will lead Villarreal against Young Boys in their Champions League Group F fixture on Tuesday evening, and in Monday's pre-match news conference he said he did not know anything about links with Newcastle.

-Emery, 49, won the Europa League with Villarreal last season and has a contract until 2023.
+He won the Europa League last season, beating Manchester United on penalties in the final in May.

-He had a spell in charge of Arsenal before being sacked in November 2019.
+Emery had an 18-month spell in charge of Arsenal before being sacked in November 2019.

-Howe, 43, has not managed a club since he left Bournemouth by mutual consent in August 2020 following the club's relegation from the Premier League.
+In three years at Sevilla from 2013-16 he won three back-to-back Europa League titles and then joined Paris St-Germain, where he won Ligue 1 and two French Cups.

-Newcastle's new owners are keen to make an appointment with the club winless this season, second bottom of the Premier League table and six points from safety.
+A Saudi Arabia-backed £305m takeover of Newcastle took place on 7 October and the new owners are keen to make an appointment with the club winless this season, second bottom of the Premier League table and six points from safety.

-They have also spoken to former Roma boss Paulo Fonseca as they seek to appoint a permanent replacement for Steve Bruce who left the club by mutual consent on 20 October.

-Interim boss Graeme Jones has taken charge of the team for the last two matches, a 1-1 draw at Crystal Palace and subsequent 3-0 home defeat by Chelsea.
+Former manager Steve Bruce left the club by mutual consent on 20 October, with interim boss Graeme Jones taking charge of the team for the last two matches, a 1-1 draw at Crystal Palace and subsequent 3-0 home defeat by Chelsea.

 - Our coverage of Newcastle United is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment